majestrate/btpd/README.md

 ## Contact

-If you wish to get in touch to get help, contribute or just say hi, don't hesitate to come to our IRC channel [#toxn on freenode](irc://chat.freenode.net/%23toxn).
+If you wish to get in touch to get help, contribute or just say hi, don't hesitate to come to the Lokinet channel on Session messenger app https://getsession.org/.